DigitalTibetan/DigitalTibetan/_sources/docs/computers_linux_gnome.md

 :width: 480
 ```

-To add a Wylie keyboard, install the packages `ibus` and `ibus-m17n` with the package manager of your distribution.
-Then either make sure to start the `ibus` daemon, or simply restart your computer.
+Gnome already has the `ibus` input method installed by default, which is a considerable advantage over KDE.
+You might need to install the `ibus-m17n` package, which provides the Wylie keyboard.

 Then, when opening gnome `settings`, a three new Tibetan keyboards should be available: select `EWTS (m17n)` (not 'Wylie', which is an old version).